 The Billy Budd quotes below all refer to the symbol of Ship Names.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Billy Budd published in 1986.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Billy Budd published in 1986.).

 Chapter 1 Quotes

 The timeline below shows where the symbol Ship Names appears in Billy Budd.
 The colored dots and icons indicate which themes are associated with that appearance.